spawnmarvel/learning-docker/prod-ish/zabbix/README.md

 ```

-Resize disk (it was 4gb) and resize it on the vm also
+Resize disk (it was 4gb) and resize it on the vm also, but it was not partiotioned.

 ```bash